kazzool/postgres-development/README.md

     - https://flywaydb.org/documentation/usage/gradle/

 ## Specify an environment identifier
-You can set multiple database connection information in `gradle.properties`.
+You can set multiple database connection information in `"gradle.properties"`.
-The connection information defined here is used by specifying the environment name in the project property `env` when executing the gradle command as shown below.
-(Defaults to `local` if not set.)
+The connection information defined here is used by specifying the environment name in the project property `"env"` when executing the gradle command as shown below.
+(Defaults to `"local"` if not set.)
 ```
 (Example)
 [gradle.properties]